mehedieh/blog2022/_posts/2017-07-01-playing-with-rnn.markdown

 I trained RNNs on texts (taking one character at a time) to generate new text based on the training data.
 The amazing thing was that the RNN has no notion of words, sentences and punctuations (we are just feeding one character at a time), but after training it (surprisingly) was able to generate correct spellings and  sometimes meaningful sentences too.
 Keep in mind that RNN has **no** knowledge of natural language (It is just a collection of matrix operations!) all it does is trying to guess a pattern in input sequence.

 At each time step the output vector actually gives a probability distribution over all possible characters.
 The character having maximum probability is chosen and fed as input to the next time step.
 The RNN I trained was actually was a multi-layered RNN (Many RNNs connected together).
-The RNNs were trained using on [ __Floydhub__ ](https://www.floydhub.com/)
+The RNNs were trained on [ __Floydhub__ ](https://www.floydhub.com/)

 ## Special Relativity and RNN